Jason Kao Hwang / S I N G H O U S E

 Photo by Reuben Raddding

-The music is a house, with the score’s quintessential melodies, rhythms, harmonies and textures offering rooms in which musicians extemporaneously sing.
+The music is a house, with the score’s quintessential melodies, rhythms, harmonies, and textures o ering rooms in which musicians extemporaneously sing.
 In this dramatic architecture, the unique voice of each musician is empowered to individually interpret and also, transcend interpretation to become an originating spirit that is inextricably unified to the composition’s destiny.
-This is how music grows greater than the imagination of one to become a meta-language of memories, dreams and hope.
-This is how the compositions of Jason Kao Hwang house imagination, identity, and greater purpose.
-This is the jazz of Sing House.
+This is how music grows greater than the imagination of one to become a meta-language of memories, dreams, and hope.

 Hwang's music provides just the right balance between structure and freedom, as illustrated vividly on these four well-crafted tracks...Hwang's leaps and flights are especially impressive, showcasing his superb dexterity while the band surges powerfully behind him...Much of the music turns on the rhythmic foundation provided by Filiano and Drury.
 They possess the finely-honed instincts of having played together for years, and the complexity of Hwang's compositions requires those instincts to be fully utilized...But to be sure, all five musicians work as an integrated unit, and that ultimately is the reason why the album succeeds.